starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 There are multiple settings for each race, as well as contestant factors which may dictate how the races are played out.
 In general, simply find the rules you wish to use with your friends.

 ### Ratios
 Ratios are the number of parts compared to other parts generated for each match.
 The ratio is always _**Body:Cockpit:Booster**_.
-A 1:1:1 ratio means 1 Body part, 1 Cockpit part, and 1 Booster part.
+A 3:2:1 ratio means 3 Body parts, 2 Cockpit parts, and 1 Booster part.

 Body is the most influential part while the Cockpit is the least influencial.
 Because of this, it is advised to increment the ratios in order of Body, Booster, and lastly Cockpit.